hashgraph/hedera-local-node/docs/gitpod-setup.md

 ### Services

-Various services are run wtihin `hedera-local-node`.
+Various services are run within `hedera-local-node`.
 These are the endpoints for each service:

 | Type                              | Endpoint                                         |